colinf/modal-vue/README.md

 ![Example image](http://cfshare.s3-eu-west-1.amazonaws.com/2017-02-15_16-19-04.png)

+Skip to the [demo section](#demo) below if you want to see a quick working example.

 ## installation

 ```bash
 npm install --save modal-vue
 ```

-Then, within the `<script>` tag of the component in which you want to use the `modal-vue` component you need to import it and register it as a component.
+Then, within the `<script>` tag of the component in which you want to use the `modal-vue` component you need to import it, and register it as a component.

 ```js
 import Modal from 'modal-vue'